shadrahman10/support/README.md

-# docs
+# Support
-Documentation for Paramify
+Support Documentation and Resources for Paramify